All Systems Down: Reception

 The book was well received by most critics, including Kirkus Reviews which called it "a tightly plotted tale", and the Bend Bulletin which declared "The threats and situations … could almost be ripped from recent news headlines."

-Positive reviews also came from The Good Men Project, Suspense Magazine, and Mystery Suspense Reviews.
+Positive reviews also came from Suspense Magazine, and Mystery Suspense Reviews.

 Background

 In 2019, Lakewater Press announced it was going out of business and would not be publishing the sequel, All Threats Within.